Last updated on May 7th, 2019

 Virginia defines simple petty larceny as stealing things from locations that are not another individual’s person.
 In this case, the amount must be less than $500.

-This value used to be $200, however Virginia recently changed this law.
 Common examples of simple petty larceny include shoplifting or stealing from someone’s garden.

 Theft of a Firearm